lhmzhou/beyond-lennon-walls/README.md

 ## 🇺🇸 For US residents/citizens

-Call your representatives:
+Call your representatives (find their number on [callmycongress.com](https://www.callmycongress.com/)):

 - Tell them you are very concerned about the situation in Hong Kong.
 - Ask them to support the call to suspend future sales of munitions and crowd control equipment to the Hong Kong police.
 - Ask them to support passage of the [Hong Kong Human Rights and Democracy Act](https://www.rubio.senate.gov/public/_cache/files/7030f464-ac78-4af9-a5d1-55151ca3b6f8/C89816EECDFDE0D75FB8EC98DDEC4803.mdm19812.pdf) (H.R.
 3289) (S. 1838).

-Find your representatives' phone numbers at [callmycongress.com](https://www.callmycongress.com/).

 Alternately: